dxknight/chronos/README.md

 # Expiry time specification

-The expiry time specification can be relative to current time or the expiry of another timer, or absolute.
+The expiry time specification can be absolute or relative.
+Relative times are with respect to a base time that, depending on circumstances, could be:

+* current time, or
+* the expiry time of another timer

 ## absolute time

 Start with an =, followed by a 24+hr clock time.
-For example, **=17:00** is an expiry time of five o'clock in the afternoon.
+For example, `=17:00` is an expiry time of five o'clock in the afternoon.
 Times are for the current day.
-If you want to refer to times tomorrow (i.e. past midnight), add 24 hours: e.g. **=25:30** specifies 1:30 tomorrow morning.
+If you want to refer to times tomorrow (i.e. past midnight), add 24 hours: e.g. `=25:30` specifies 1:30 tomorrow morning.

 ## relative time

 Up to three numbers can be given, separated with colons `:`.
 A minus `-` can be prepended to indicate negative times.

-   * No numbers (or all zeros) - current time
+   * No numbers (or all zeros) - the base time

    * One number - minutes